 And as wonderful.

-Who doesn’t want to know what the holidays at Disneyland are like, right?
+Who doesn’t want to know what Christmas at Disneyland is like, right?

 It’s the most popular time to visit for a reason, and I know people would appreciate hearing the frankincense (see what I did there?) version of a trip with four kids and a non-crowd loving husband in tow.